 The Classic Arrabiata Sauce or Sugo all’arrabiata in Italian, made with sweet San Marzano tomatoes, lots of garlic and red pepper flakes!
-Literal translation ” the angry sauce” because of the hotness from the red chilli flakes.
+Literal translation ” the angry sauce” because of the hotness from the red chili flakes.

-They are easy to find nowadays, even the organic ones.
 The reason is simply because they are grown in the volcanic soils in the San Marzano region of Italy, so they will be extra sweet and flavorful, not acidic and watery.
 Once those cook down and thicken up, you will have an explosion of sweet flavors in every bite.

 - 1 medium yellow onion minced